LitongYou/Hopscotch/README.md

 ## Hopscotch Hashing

-This is an implementation of Hopscotch Hashing described in Herlihy et al. (2008).
+This is an implementation of the Hopscotch hash table as described by Herlihy et al. (2008).

 ### Implementation: